 The building is divided into three aisles by six columns.

-12 domes of the Basilica represent 12 Nations who donated money for building the edifice.
+The 12 domes of the Basilica represent 12 Nations who donated money for building the edifice.

-On the left side depicted Argentina, Brazil, Chile, Mexico;
+On the left: Argentina, Brazil, Chile, Mexico

-in the middle there are Italy, France, Spain, UK;
+In the center: Italy, France, Spain, UK

-on the right - Canada, Belgium, Germany, USA.
+On the right: Canada, Belgium, Germany, USA

 By the entrance on the wall there is an inscription in Latin:

 "He will be called a Nazarene..."
-May be a scion, shoot from the root of David.
+(Matthew 2:23).